tal-amir/sparse-approximation-gsm/README.md

 `A` - Matrix of size n x d
 `y` - Column vector in R^n
 `k` - Target sparsity level 1 < k < d
-`varargin` - name/value pairs of parameters.
+`...` - name/value pairs of parameters.
 See documentation for details.

 Output arguments
 ----------------